 18) Hanna J and Venkataraman VV.
 Experimental research on foot use and function during climbing by primates.
 In: Evolution of the Primate Foot (eds.
 A Zeininger, K Hatala, R Wunderlich, and D Schmitt).
-Springer (forthcoming)
+Springer (in press)

-17) Kraft TS, Venkataraman VV, Tacey IC, Endicott K. 2017.
-Foraging, prosociality, and kin support do not predict reproductive success in Batek hunter-gatherers.
-Human Nature (in review)
+17) Kraft TS, Venkataraman VV, Tacey IC, Endicott K. Foraging, prosociality, and kin support do not predict reproductive success in Batek hunter-gatherers.
+Human Nature (in press)

 16) Venkataraman VV, Kraft TS, Dominy NJ, Endicott KM.
 2017.
 Hunter-gatherer residential mobility and the marginal value of rainforest patches.
 Proceedings of the National Academy of Sciences USA 114:3097-3102.

 15) Nguyen NN et al. (including Venkataraman VV).
 2017.
 Observations of 13 diurnal births in wild gelada monkeys (Theropithecus gelada): Behavior, impact of parity, and implications for human evolution.
 American Journal of Physical Anthropology 163:14-29.
 (Reported by NPR)

 14) Greaves RD et al. (including Venkataraman VV) 2016.
 Appendix B. Economic activities of twenty-first-century foraging populations.
 In: Codding BF and Karen L. Kramer, eds.
 Why Forage?
 Hunters and Gatherers in the Twenty-first Century.
 University of New Mexico Press. pp 241-262.